Avi-Cohen-Nehemia/whoWantsToBeAWebDeveloperFrontEnd/README.md

 Additional features implemented in app:
 - On screen prompts from 'host' to guide player through the game.
 The name the player enters on landing page is used to personalise the prompts.

 - Themed music plays according to the stage of the game that the player is at.
 Mute button available to control whether sound plays.
-Sound is muted on launch of app to comply with brower autoplay policies.
+Sound is muted on launch of app to comply with browser autoplay policies.

 - When a player gets a question wrong, the resulting alert tells the player what the right answer was.